DamieFC/org-asm/README.md

 # orgasm :smirk:
-An assembler for fun (and for humor).
+An assembly lanugage for fun (and for the sake of orgasms).
 Started as a joke on Discord.